 At times some children may make poor behaviour choices.
 At St. Mary's Catholic School we will always help children to see themselves in a positive way - using praise and encouragement to promote good behaviour.
 However we recognise that there also needs to be a clear structure of consequences if poor behaviour continues.
-In class 1 we use a sunshine, rainbow, cloud and thunderstorm system
+In class 1 we use a sunshine , rainbow, cloud and thunderstorm system

-1.A look or a quiet word from the teacher 2.
-Moving away from the other children with a warning that they will move off the Sunshine if the behaviour continues.
-3. Moving off the Sunshine a child will move onto the rainbow where they will loose 5 minutes (children can move back) The Golden time in class 1 will be at morning and afternoon breaks (2 X 15mins as we recognise children of this age would struggle to wait until the end of the day.)
-Lost 4.
-A warning that they will move to the cloud (loosing 10 minutes) - 5.
-A warning that they will move to the thunderstorm (loosing 15 minutes) The child will sit in the calming chair as required 6.
-Sanctions can be leapfrogged as required 7.If a child is on report 3 times they will then be placed on a behavioural contract 8.
-Period of time in isolation during school time 9.
-Second period of isolation 10.
-A fixed term of 1 day exclusion 11.
+1. A look or a quiet word from the teacher .
+Moving away from the other children with a warning that they will move off the unshine if the behaviour continues. m Tl Moving off the Sunshine a child will move onto the rainbow where they will lose 5 ninutes (children can move back) he Golden time in class 1 will be at morning and afternoon breaks (2 X 15mins as we ecognise children of this age would struggle to wait until the end of the day.)
+Lost me will be spent in the Nurture room 4. .
+A warning that they will move to the cloud (loosing 10 minutes) .
+A warning that they will move to the thunderstorm (loosing 15 minutes) he child will sit in the calming chair as required 6. .
+Sanctions can be leapfrogged as required 7.
+If a child is on report 3 times they will then be placed on a behavioural contract 8. .
+Period of time in isolation during school time 9. .
+Second period of isolation 1 0.
+A fixed term of 1 day exclusion 1.
 A fixed term of 3 days inclusion - support requested from PRU.
-There may be up to two fixed 3 day exclusions 12.
+There may be up to wo fixed 3 day exclusions 12 2.
 Permanent exclusion